Case Studies

 As a value and mission-driven organization, New Day School has always prioritized sustainability and quality.
 While achieving zero energy in an existing building is a difficult task, both practically and financially, the school was committed to doing all it could to meet that goal.

-The Kishalay building’s transformation process began in the summer of 2019 with a desconstruction phase led by Lovett Deconstruction.
+The Kishalay building’s transformation process began in the summer of 2019 with a deconstruction phase led by Lovett Deconstruction.
 The Lovett team carefully deconstructed the school down to the framing, over half of which was reused in the new structure.
 By reusing the existing structure, including the slab-on-grade foundation, the overall carbon footprint of the construction project was greatly reduced.
 The school was also able to reduce overall costs, and put those savings into other sustainability measures that improve student outcomes.

 The design intent of the school is five-fold: achieve sustainable design and net zero energy, facilitate security, foster community, connect to the outdoors, and create a sense of tranquility.
 The design team specified a soft, warm color palette and incorporated curves in the windows, floor patterns and doorways.
 These kinds of design decisions were inspired by biophilic design principles that recognize humans’ innate reverence for natural shapes and forms.